 This Melbourne-based university offers a Bachelor of Science (Nanotechnology); undergraduate programs on Nanotechnology Methodology and Nanotechnology Practice.
 The RMIT University also supports the RMIT Computational Nanotechnology Group, and the Nanomaterials and Solar Photovoltaics Group.

 The nano programs offered by this university include:

 - Bachelor of Nanotechnology; Bachelor of Science (Hons)

 - Master of Nanotechnology

-- Master of Engineering Science (Advanced Manufacturing Technology)
+- Master of Engineering Science

-- Master of Technology (Advanced Manufacturing Technology)
+- Master of Engineering

-- Graduate Certificate of Engineering (Advanced Manufacturing Technology)
+- Graduate Certificate of Engineering

-In August 2012, Friends of the Earth lodged a complaint with the Australian Securities Exchange (ASX) against Ontarian, a company dealing with advanced materials stating that the company had violated the Corporations Act by not notifying the ASX that ECOCERT (certifier of organic and natural cosmetics), had suspended its certification of Ant aria's Binuclear IM product.
+In August 2012, Friends of the Earth filed a complaint with the Australian Securities Exchange (ASX) against Ontarian, a company handling advanced materials.
+The complaint states that Ontarian had breached the Corporations Act by failing to notify the ASX that ECOCERT (certifier of organic and natural cosmetics) had suspended its certification of Ant aria's Binuclear IM product.